 - Roll up the tortilla over the fillings, then place it in the pan with the seam side down.

-- Repeat these steps to fill and roll the rest of the burritos and fit them into the pan.
+- Repeat these steps to fill and roll the rest of the enchiladas and fit them into the pan.

-- Cover the pan tightly with plastic wrap and refrigerate the burritos overnight.
+- Cover the pan tightly with plastic wrap and refrigerate the enchiladas overnight.

 - Preheat the oven to 375° F.

-- Bake the burritos for 30 minutes.
-Remove the foil and bake the burritos for 5 more minutes: they should be hot in the centers and the cheese on top melted.
+- Bake the enchiladas for 30 minutes.
+Then, remove the foil and bake the enchiladas for 5 more minutes: they should be hot in the centers and the cheese on top melted.
 Don't let the tortilla edges get too brown.

-- Remove the pan from the oven and serve the burritos while they're hot.
+- Remove the pan from the oven and plate the enchiladas while they're hot.
 Serve them with salsa and sour cream.

-- Leftover burritos can be wrapped and refrigerated for up to 3 days.
+- Leftover enchiladas can be wrapped and refrigerated for up to 3 days.
 Reheat them in the microwave or covered in the oven until they're hot.

 - Use 8-inch round tortillas for this recipe, often labeled as fajita-size.

-- You can use hot or mild sausage in the burritos.
+- You can use hot or mild sausage in these overnight breakfast enchiladas.
 If you like a spicy kick, chorizo is a great choice for these.